BitAndBlack/php-moon-phase/README.md

-## Looking for a new maintainer

-I no longer have the time to maintain this library, and am looking for someone to take over its maintenance.
-Please [contact me](http://rayofsolaris.net/) if you're interested.
-Until/unless I can find a new maintainer, this repository will remain archived.

----

 # A PHP class for calculating the phase of the Moon.

 MoonPhase is a PHP class for calculating the phase of the Moon, and other related variables.
 It is based on [Moontool for Windows](http://www.fourmilab.ch/moontoolw/).